Is your podcast feed as optimized as it can be? This will tell you.

 |Is the SSL certificate iTunes-compatible?

 iTunes supports feeds that start with “https://”, but only from eight popular SSL certificate providers.
-If this feed uses HTTPS, this test makes sure it uses a compatible certificate provider.
+If this feed uses HTTPS, this tests whether it uses a compatible certificate provider.

 But does it feel good?